Skip to content

 Lecture Series

-12 lectures + 3 hands-on labs covering everything from LLM fundamentals to production multi-agent systems. → Start here
+43 numbered lectures, one supplemental Lecture 24b, and 5 hands-on labs covering everything from LLM fundamentals to production multi-agent systems. → Start here

 # Lecture # Lecture

-01 LLM Fundamentals 07 Claude Agent SDK
+01 LLM Fundamentals 07 Agent SDKs

 02 Prompt Engineering 08 Multi-Agent Systems